Frequently asked questions

 4. What is required in a project brief?

-The key requirements of this document are as following:
+The key requirements of this document are:

 1. When will I find out if I’ve been successful?

-Applicants will be notified in August/September 2025
+Applicants will be notified in September 2026.

 2. When will I get paid my successful grant funding?

-Projects requesting funds of up to $20,000 will be paid 100% upfront
+Projects requesting funds of up to $20,000 will be paid 100% upfront.

 3. When do I need to start my project?